clojure-emacs/enrich-classpath/README.md

 This program observes a number of Lein configuration options under the `:enrich-classpath` key:

+#### `:shorten`

+Default: `false`.

+If `true`, most classpath entries will be added as a single, very thin .jar file, which contents will consist of a single `MANIFEST.MF` file which will point of all those classpath entries.

+This results in a shorter `java` process name, which avoids incurring into the length limitations that Linux programs can be subject to.

+There isn't a visible difference in behavior around using this option: with or without it, entries will be added to the classpath effectively in the same way, and e.g. `clojure.java.io/resource` will keep pointing to the right jar (i.e. the final one, not the thin one that points to it).

 #### `:classifiers`

 By default, both sources and javadocs will be fetched.
 By specifying only `sources` to be fetched, one gets a 2x performance improvement (because 0.5x as many items will be attempted to be resolved):